Mari-Hayashi/CS172_Final_Project/README.md

     python crawl.py --help
 ```

-2. To run the crawler on urls up to a depth of 3
+2. To run the crawler on urls up to a depth of 3 (verbose)
 ```
-    python crawler.py --url google.com bing.com yahoo.com -depth 3
+    python crawler.py --url google.com bing.com yahoo.com -depth 3 -verbose
 ```

-3. To run the crawler on a file of urls on 20 threads up to 10000 pages
+3. To run the crawler on a file of urls on 20 threads up to 10000 pages (verbose)
 ```
-    python crawler.py --urlfile urls.txt -pages 10000 -threads 20
+    python crawler.py --urlfile urls.txt -pages 10000 -threads 20 -verbose
 ```